apache/camel-website/content/blog/2020/10/Camel36-Whatsnew/index.md

 Apache Camel 3.6 has just been released.

-This is a non-LTS release which means we will not provide patch releases, but use the release _as-is_.
+This is a non-LTS release which means we will not provide patch releases but use the release _as-is_.
-The next planned LTS release is 3.7 scheduled towards end of the year.
+The next planned LTS release is 3.7 scheduled towards the end of the year.

 ## So what's in this release?

-This release introduces new set of features and noticeable improvements that will we cover in this blog post.
+This release introduces a set of new features and noticeable improvements that will we cover in this blog post.

 ### Spring Boot